iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/03_Real_River.rst

    : Launching GELATO

-Click the `...` button to open the file selection dialog, and select the CGNS file of the Nays2d+Flow calculation result.
+Click the `...` button to open the file selection dialog, and select the CGNS file of the "Nays2d+Flow" calculation result.

 .. figure:: images/03/GELATO/import_grid_1.png
    :width: 60%

    : Selecting the Calculation Result CGNS File

-The information of the selected CGNS file is displayed in the dialog, click `OK`.
+The information of the selected CGNS file is displayed in the dialog, click :guilabel:`OK`.

 .. figure:: images/03/GELATO/import_grid_2.png
    :width: 30%

    : Selecting the Calculation Result CGNS File

-A dialog asking whether to import the grid appears, click `Yes`.
+A dialog asking whether to import the grid appears, click :guilabel:`Yes`.

 .. figure:: images/01/GELATO/import_grid_3.png
    :width: 30%

    : Importing Grid

-An error like the one below appears, but this always happens when trying to read the grid of a different solver, so just click `Yes`.
+An error like the one below appears, but this always happens when trying to read the grid of a different solver, so just click :guilabel:`Yes`.

 .. figure:: images/02/GELATO/import_grid_3.png
    :width: 40%